ixventure/website/_includes/about-us.md

 Legal is hyperinflationary _and_ scarce nowadays:

 * But a world that enjoys legal abundance is **a humanitarian world filled with peace & joy**.
-(As we now enjoy with transport abundance compared to the scarcity of 200 years ago).
+(As we now enjoy with transport abundance compared to the "oregon trail" scarcity of 200 years ago).